albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 > The updater in the release-preview branch was the last one that still pulled updates from the official repository.
 Now even that one is pulling updates from this repository instead.

 > Disabling TPM via SSDTs if for example the motherboard doesn't offer disabling TPM at all (currently in beta)

+### **What is Hackintosh?**
+> A Hackintosh is macOS running on non‑Apple hardware.

+**Early era (2006–2012):**
+> Running Mac OS X on PCs required modifying the operating system’s core kernel image.
+> Updates often broke compatibility, sometimes bricking entire Hackintosh setups.
+> This was true “hacking” of the OS image — builders literally exploited vulnerabilities in Mac OS X to force it to run on unsupported hardware.

+**Modern era (2012–present):**
+> With Clover and OpenCore's existance, hacking the kernel is no longer required.
+> Users simply download the official macOS image, flash it to a USB drive, and build an EFI configuration.
+> The EFI layer handles hardware compatibility, making Hackintosh setups more stable and reproducible.
+> Today, installing macOS updates is safe, provided OpenCore is updated before each system update.

+## **What is OpenCore?**
+OpenCore is a boot manager that allows booting macOS on non-Apple hardware. macOS's built-in boot manager works only on Apple hardware and nothing else, that's why OpenCore is a must if installing macOS on non-Apple hardware.

+## **What is UEFI?**
+The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
+UEFI replaces the legacy Basic Input/Output System (BIOS) firmware interface originally present in all IBM PC-compatible personal computers, with most UEFI firmware implementations providing support for legacy BIOS services.
+UEFI can support remote diagnostics and repair of computers, even with no operating system installed. (source: https://dortania.github.io/OpenCore-Install-Guide/terminology.html)

+## **What is BIOS?**
+The Basic Input/Output System (BIOS) is firmware used to perform hardware initialization during the booting process (power-on startup), and to provide runtime services for operating systems and programs.
+The BIOS firmware comes preinstalled on a personal computer's system board, and it is the first software to run when powered on (source: Wikipedia).
+It's a legacy piece of software that was made back in the 70s and is still used to this day due to its maturity. (source: https://dortania.github.io/OpenCore-Install-Guide/terminology.html)

+## **What are kexts?**
+Kexts, also known as Kernel Extensions, are macOS's drivers.
+They're used to perform different tasks like device drivers or for a different purpose (in Hackintoshing) like patching the OS, injecting information or running tasks.
+Kexts are not the only part of a good Hackintosh, as they're commonly paired with ACPI patches and fixes. (source: https://dortania.github.io/OpenCore-Install-Guide/terminology.html)

+## **If the installation of macOS is successfull, please don't forget to confirm in the discussions**
+> [!IMPORTANT]
+> If the installation process is successful using OpCore Simplify, please confirm it at [Successful Hackintosh Setup with OpCore Simplify](https://github.com/albert-robert-schumann/OpCore-Simplify-VulnerabilitiesFix/discussions/7).
+And don't forget to recommend other people this repository.
+> This will help people build their own Hackintoshes too.

+> OpCore Simplify is the ONLY tool that builds OpenCore EFI based on your complete hardware configuration, not just predefined options.
+This fundamental difference sets us apart from other tools in the Hackintosh community.

 ## **Minimum OS requirements to even run OpCore-Simplify at all**
 > The minimum OS requirements to run even OpCore-Simplify in the first place are: